How does insurance work? How much does therapy cost if I don't have insurance?

 We do accept most private insurance plans.
 Contact your insurance company and obtain a quote of your outpatient mental health benefits.
 Find out if a copay or deductible applies, if you are limited to a certain number of sessions, and if per-certification is required.

 We now accept Kentucky Medicaid.
 Currently, we take the Aetna Better Health, Anthem, Passport and WellCare managed care organizations.
-At this time, we do not take Humana Caresource.
+At this time, we do also Humana Caresource.

-We also have a reduced out-of-pocket rate starting at $65 per session for anyone who does not have insurance.
+We also have a reduced out-of-pocket rate starting at $65 per session for anyone who does not have insurance, depending on agreements established with each individual practitioner.

 What can I expect and how does therapy work?